dart-lang/lints/README.md

   lints: ^1.0.0
 ```

+2. Run `dart pub get` to get the package.

-2. Create a new `analysis_options.yaml` file, next to the pubspec, that includes
+3. Create a new `analysis_options.yaml` file, next to the pubspec, that includes
 the lints package:

 ```yaml